Glass in sub-Saharan Africa: Early chronology

+Types of beads

 Trade wind beads

-During the Medieval Period, trade of a particular style of glass bead, the Trade Wind bead, dominated the market.
-These beads ranged in colour and length but could be mass-produced.3 Termed “Trade Wind beads” due to the use of monsoon winds for navigation, these beads were shipped throughout the Indian Ocean Trading Complex, especially to East, West and South African coastal ports.
-3 India and Sri Lanka contributed greatly to the exchange of Trade Wind beads though it has been disputed whether these countries also partook in the primary production of glass used for such beads.
-The mineral soda-alumina (abbreviated m-Na-Al or mNa) chemical composition of most Trade Wind Beads found in Sub-Saharan regions suggests a connection to the mineral-soda sources and alumina rich sand ubiquitous in India; however, there is no archaeological evidence to support this hypothesis to date.3 Other analysts propose a Middle Eastern, Venetian and/or Portuguese origin for the Trade Wind beads found in Sub-Saharan regions.
+During the medieval period, trade of a particular style of glass bead, the Trade Wind bead, dominated the market.
+These beads ranged in color and length but could be mass-produced.
+Termed "Trade Wind beads" due to the use of monsoon winds for navigation, these beads were shipped throughout the Indian Ocean Trading Complex, especially to East, West and South African coastal ports.
+India and Sri Lanka contributed greatly to the exchange of Trade Wind beads though it has been disputed whether these countries also partook in the primary production of glass used for such beads.
+The mineral soda-alumina (abbreviated m-Na-Al or mNa) chemical composition of most Trade Wind Beads found in sub-Saharan Africa suggests a connection to the mineral-soda sources and alumina rich sand ubiquitous in India; however, there is no archaeological evidence to support this hypothesis to date.
+Other analysts propose a Middle Eastern, Venetian and/or Portuguese origin for the Trade Wind beads found in sub-Saharan Africa.